ezhou413/shopify-cart-gen/README.md

 ## Potential Improvements

+- implement better cli argument parser (using a library?)
 - enable pasting of entire product link instead of just the variant id
 - validate that the base url of all product links are the same